egedursun/bimod-lab/README.md

 ### TODO LIST

-- [ ] Integrate the metatempo _core functionalities to interpret with AI.
+- [ ] Add recording length visibility to Electron copilot.
-- [ ] Create the transactions for the metatempo

-- [ ] Build & test the endpoint for delivering the screenshots (metatempo data).
+-
 - [ ] Integrate the metakanban application to the Electron copilot.
 - [ ] Test the integration with the primary server (BimodLab).

-- [ ] Add recording length visibility to Electron copilot.

 - [ ] Add projects to settings page -- purge deletions.
 - [ ] Add metakanban to settings page -- purge deletions.